 The Return Number must also be formatted with a 1 in front and with no punctuation or special characters.
 Removing the 1 or including punctuation can cause issues with the Regional ID numbers displaying correctly to prospects.

-Click To Dial and Queues Back to Top
+Click to Dial and Queues

 Regional ID is enabled for the agent by clicking the "Regional ID" checkbox for Click To Dial and/or Queues.
 "C2D" will display as "True" in the Agent List if Regional ID is enabled for C2D for that agent.